 This guide will help you check for common problems that cause the log ” unsuppoted shape type ” to appear.
-It’s important to understand the issues related to the log, so to get started, read the general overview on common issues and tips related to the Elasticsearch concepts: Node.
+To understand the issues related to this log, read the explanation below about the following Elasticsearch concepts: Node.

 To put it simply, a node is a single server that is part of a cluster.
 Each node is assigned one or more roles, which describe the node’s responsibility and operations.
 Data nodes store the data, and participate in the cluster’s indexing and search capabilities, while master nodes are responsible for managing the cluster’s activities and storing the cluster state, including the metadata.

 While it is possible to run several node instances of Elasticsearch on the same hardware, it’s considered a best practice to limit a server to a single running instance of Elasticsearch.